binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Before we look at Qubes, I'd just like to address Tails also, as they're often talked about in the same sentence.
 Tails is a live system (usually loaded from a DVD, USB stick, or SD card).
 It leaves no traces on the computer you are loading it onto unless you explicitly ask it to.
 All connections to the internet are forced to go through the Tor network.
 Tails whole aim is to provide anonymity for the user.
 Tails provides many options around anonymity, even forgetting user passwords, which you can specify on boot if you desire.
 I use Tails on a daily basis on some jobs, but it's target qualities are amnesia and anonymity.

-Qubes will not keep you anonymouse without customisation, but its primary goal is to keep infectous malware contained and isolated.
+Qubes will not keep you anonymous without customisation.
+Its primary goal is to keep infectious malware contained and isolated.
 Technically Qubes is not a Linux distribution, it's closer to being a Xen distro if anything.

 Qubes is a standalone operating system which uses Xen to create it's isolated containers (AKA security domains, zones).
 A fairly standard case would be for a user to have a small number of domains such as: "work", "personal", "banking".
 Typically a user will use around five domains.
 You could use more if your levels of paranoia were greater or had other reasons.